gelsworth/ocean-carbon/docs/index.rst

 Additional Resources
 --------------------
 The `ocean-carbon`_ package uses output from global ocean biogeochemical models at 1-degree spatial resolution and monthly temporal resolution.
-The package is designed to be benchmark carbon parameters with output from the Goddard Earth System Model - NASA Ocean Biogeochemical Model (GEOS-NOBM) which is released as NetCDF files.
+The package is designed to benchmark carbon parameters with output from the Goddard Earth System Model - NASA Ocean Biogeochemical Model (GEOS-NOBM) which is released as NetCDF files.
 If you would like to analyze a suite of ocean biogeochemical parameters including nutrients and chlorophyll, we would recommend the `ILAMB`_ toolboxes.

 The `ocean-carbon`_ package used in this tutorial was inspired by the `WeatherBench`_ and `ILAMB`_ toolboxes.